uujuju1/Monolith/README.md

 # Monolith
 A "vannilla" mod, no lore and no planet.
 Mostly a sandbox for me(uujuju) to play around.

+# Very important note
+This mod isnt supposed to be played on campaing as some of the content may or may not corrupt your save file if you accidentally corrupt your save file dont yell at me

 ## Building for Desktop Testing

 1. Install JDK **17**.